Manishearth/manishearth.github.io/source/drafts/async.md

     // ....
 ```

 Nice and clean.
 Almost as clean as the Go code, just that we have explicit `await!()` calls.
+These
+await calls are basically providing the same function as the interruption points that Go code
+gets implicitly.

 And, of course, since it's using a generator under the hood, you can loop and branch and do whatever
 else you want as normal, and the code will still be clean.